Harshi071224/Harshi071224/README.md

 ---

 ## 👩‍💻 About Me
-- 🎓 Undergraduate student specializing in Artificial Intelligence and Machine Learning
+- 🎓 Computer Science Engineering student specializing in Artificial Intelligence and Machine Learning
-- 🌱 Passionate about learning new skills and emerging technologies
+- 💡 Enthusiastic about learning new technologies and developing practical technical skills
-- 🤖 Interested in intelligent systems and real-world AI applications
+- 🤖 Interested in building intelligent and innovative solutions using AI-driven approaches
-- 🚀 Focused on continuous growth and hands-on project development
+- 🚀 Focused on continuous improvement, problem-solving, and hands-on project development

 ---